 What is the Zero Childhood Cancer Program?

-The Zero Childhood Cancer Program (ZERO) is Australia’s first-ever precision medicine program for children and young people with cancer.
+The Zero Childhood Cancer Program (ZERO) is a world-leading precision medicine program for children with cancer.

 The Zero Childhood Cancer Program is the epitome of research translated into clinical practice – true bench to bedside science.”

 When a child is enrolled on ZERO, a sample of their cancer is sent to Children’s Cancer Institute and ZERO partner organisations, where scientists analyse it at a molecular level, looking for clues about what is driving its growth, and how it might best be treated.

 Where possible, the ZERO team uses advanced robotic technologies to identify which drug (or drugs) are most likely to be effective against that child’s cancer, then tests these to see how they perform in laboratory models of disease.

 The results of all this testing and analysis are then examined by an expert team of clinicians and scientists and a rapid report is issued to the doctor looking after each patient, highlighting the critical genetic features of the tumour that may influence diagnosis, prognosis and treatment strategies.

 For high risk patients the results of all this analysis and testing are made available to an expert team of clinicians and scientists who – where possible – make treatment recommendations for that child, based on the genomic findings.
 This information is then provided to the child’s oncologist, who takes responsibility for all treatment decisions and the child’s care.

 As well as guiding the treatment of each participating child, ZERO is making a significant contribution to the global childhood cancer research effort.
 The comprehensive data being collected through ZERO is fueling a whole range of research projects.
 This research not only has the potential to help children taking part in ZERO, but to improve science’s understanding of childhood cancer for the benefit of all.